mosra/m.css/documentation/test_python/content/docs.rst

 .. py:data:: content.Class.DATA_WITH_DETAILS

-    Detailed docs for ``data`` in a class to check rendering.
+    Detailed docs for :ref:`DATA_WITH_DETAILS` in a class to check rendering.

 .. py:class:: content.ClassWithSummary

     This class has external details but summary from the docstring.

 .. py:enum:: content.Enum
-    :summary: This overwrites the docstring for ``content.Enum``, but doesn't add any detailed block.
+    :summary: This overwrites the docstring for :ref:`Enum`, but doesn't add any detailed block.

 .. py:enum:: content.EnumWithSummary

-    And this is detailed docs added to the docstring summary.
+    And this is detailed docs added to the docstring summary. :ref:`VALUE`!!

 .. py:function:: content.foo
-    :summary: This overwrites the docstring for ``content.foo``, but doesn't add any detailed block.
+    :summary: This overwrites the docstring for :ref:`foo()`, but doesn't add any detailed block.

 .. py:function:: content.foo_with_details
-    :summary: This overwrites the docstring for ``content.foo_with_details()``.
+    :summary: This overwrites the docstring for :ref:`foo_with_details()`.

     .. container:: m-note m-info